JinjunXiong/TechTogether2020/README.md

 # Drug Repurposing for Cancer - A Data Driven Approach

-## Introduction
+## TechTogether 2020 Project
-This project is designed for the [TechTogether Boston 2020](https://boston.techtogether.io) held from January 31 - Feb 2, 2020 in Agganis Arena, Boston University.This project is specifically designed for the [TechTogether Boston 2020](https://boston.techtogether.io),Boston's largest all-female, femme, and non-binary hackathon, held from January 31 - Feb 2, 2020 in Agganis Arena, Boston University.
+This project is specifically designed for the [TechTogether Boston 2020](https://boston.techtogether.io), Boston's largest all-female, femme, and non-binary hackathon, held from January 31 - Feb 2, 2020 in Agganis Arena, Boston University.

 If you are not clear about any particular concept as discussed below, please ask your technical mentors to help you.
-You can choose to finish the project using whatever programming language you are comfortable with, be it Python, Javascript, Go, R, Matlab, Mathematica, JAVA, C/C++, or whatever.
+You can choose to finish the project using whatever programming language you are comfortable with, for example Python, Javascript, Go, R, Matlab, Mathematica, JAVA, C/C++, and any technologies (Amazon AWS, IBM Cloud Fuctions, Google Cloud, etc.).

 ![Drug repurposing](https://github.com/JinjunXiong/TechTogether2020/blob/master/pills_banner.png 'Drug Repurposing')